BarbWire-1/geometrix/README.md

    for a single line as el.lines[index]

+LIMITATIONS:
+\
+To change position dynamically you need to have NO coords in SVG/CSS.\
+Due to the offset-workaround, rotation won't rotate as expected if x,y are set in TS (I fear I've got a logic problem)

 ___

-(and YEAH!!!! ... running smooth on device with all the "dynamix" )
+(but YEAH!!!! ...running smooth on device with all the "dynamix" )

 ![dynamix](dynamix.gif)